mbenzekri/cef-lib/README.md

 ## goal

-> filter each inputed pojo with boolean expression
+> filter each inputed pojo through a boolean expression

 ---
 ## parameters